AGRINFO AGRINFO logo

 Additional points

-• Today, for bottles of sparkling wine (including quality and quality aromatic sparkling wines) larger than 0.2 litres, the bottle openings must be sheathed in foil.
-The Commission now allows producers of these products the option not to sheath bottle openings in foil.
+• Producers of sparkling wine (including quality and quality aromatic sparkling wines) larger than 0.2 litres can choose to sheath the bottle openings in foil (this was previously mandatory).

 • The rules now clarify that the term "medium sweet" refers to a sugar content that does not exceed 45 g/l and exceeds 12 g/l or 18 g/l, provided the total acidity (grams per litre) is not more than 10 g below the residual sugar content (i.e. the definition of "medium dry").
 The second criterion was not explicit in the existing rules.